wp-cli/handbook/docs/release-checklist/index.md

 Use `./utils/contrib-list -l` to generate the list of contributors.

+### Announcing

+In addition to publishing the release post, a new release is announced in a few different ways:

+* WP-CLI Twitter account (with some scheduled follow-up tweets).
+* `/announce` slash command in the `#cli` Slack room.
+* Mailchimp email announcement list.

 ### Bumping WP-CLI version again

 After all of the release steps are complete, make sure to bump [VERSION](https://github.com/wp-cli/wp-cli/blob/master/VERSION) again.